 Methods of instruction

 Total 10 ECTS = 280 study hours (sbu)

-producing a short ethnographic video (approx. 10 min.) and an academic multi-media report (approx. 10 pp) in a team of two students
+producing a short video film (approx. 10 min.), an academic report (approx. 10pp) and a website in a team of two students

 various assignments in text and image